 Story by Marlee Prather

-Clean water and sanitation are two important concerns around the world.
-Water is considered the most important resource for humans.
-At ONETrack International, we ensure the youth in our programs have access to clean water so that they can grow up to live happy, healthy, and fulfilled lives.
+Vaccinations for children are an important concern around the world.
+Vaccines have the potential to save millions of lives.
+At ONETrack International, we ensure the youth in our programs receive life-saving vaccines so that they can grow up to live happy, healthy, and fulfilled lives.

 The Office of the High Commissioner for Human Rights released a document titled, “The Right to the Highest Attainable Standard of Health”, which was adopted by the Committee on Economic, Social and Cultural Rights on August 11, 2000.
 This document goes into detail about health being a fundamental right that every human being should be able to enjoy to the highest attainable standard.
-Clean water and sanitation are vital aspects of health that all humans should be able to attain with ease.
+Vaccinations for children are a vital aspect of health that all humans should be able to attain with ease.

 Centers for Disease Control and Prevention (CDC).
 (2019).
-Safe Water System: Disease and SWS Impact. https://www.cdc.gov/safewater/disease.html.
+Vaccines for your children: Making the